People are always asking me if affiliate marketing is a real business. Yes, it certainly is!

 - A free membership area to ensure repeat visitors

-The lesson I’ve learned is debt pays much better than investing as a business.
-This is because of the very nature of society.
-We have many more people in debt, then can invest, unfortunately.
+The lesson I’ve learned is, as a business, debt pays much better than investing.
+This is thanks to the very nature of our society.
+Unfortunately, there are more people in debt than investing.

-Nor does it mean an affiliate marketing blog outside of personal finance cannot achieve this level of success.
-I personally know many affiliate marketing bloggers that make a nice 6 and 7 figure annual income.
+Now, an affiliate marketing blog outside the personal finance realm can definitely achieve this level of success.
+I know many affiliate marketing bloggers who make nice six- and seven-figure annual incomes.

-Affiliate marketing is a very possible business opportunity and not some hyped-up fantasy.
+To put it simply, affiliate marketing is a very possible business opportunity, not some hyped-up fantasy.